 Packages exported by a stopped bundle continue to be available to other bundles.
 This continued export implies that other bundles can execute code from a stopped bundle, and the designer of a bundle should assure that this is not harmful.
 Exporting interfaces only is one way to prevent such unwanted execution when the bundle is not started.
 Generally, to ensure they cannot be executed, interfaces should not contain executable code.

-interface defines two methods for updating
+The Bundle interface defines two methods for updating

 a bundle: